-Both the assessment teams commissioned and the council of experts take a GRADE approach in their work.
+Both the assessment teams commissioned and the council of experts took a GRADE approach in their work.
 GRADE stands for “Grading of Recommendations Assessment, Development and Evaluation” The methodology is the subject of ongoing development by an international working group (www.gradeworkinggroup.org [--> Publications].). ) and is used by numerous organisations worldwide.
 An introduction was published in 2008 in a series of articles in the British Medical Journal.
 A comprehensive description is available in a series of articles published in 2011 – 2013 in the Journal of Clinical Epidemiology.
 (All these articles can be accessed at

-Since 2016, “GRADE Evidence to Decision/Recommendation” has been used in the drawing up of appraisal reports.
+Since 2016, “GRADE Evidence to Decision/Recommendation” had been used in the drawing up of appraisal reports.
 The GRADE working group has developed a tool for this purpose (Guideline Development Tool, ), which was originally designed for drawing up clinical guidelines.
 This is a practical web-based tool for organising and evaluating data gathered in health technology assessments (incl. appraisal).
-The four areas defined by the SMB of clinical effectiveness and safety, health economic analysis, legal aspects and ethical aspects are mapped in the “Evidence to Decision/Recommendation” procedure.
+The four areas defined by the SMB of clinical effectiveness and safety, health economic analysis, legal aspects and ethical aspects were mapped in the “Evidence to Decision/Recommendation” procedure.